susekicapital/allora_ansible/README.md

 - **Moniker Configuration:** Ensure each host within your inventory file has a unique moniker assigned as it is crucial for the registration of the validator.
 - **Security Practices:** Use Ansible Vault for storing sensitive information like `user_password`.
 Refer to the Ansible Vault documentation for guidance.

+### Community & Support

+- 📱 Telegram: Suseki Capital https://t.me/susekicapital - Follow for updates, guides, and support
+- 🐛 Issues: Feel free to submit issues and enhancement requests
+- 💡 Contributing: Contributions are welcome!
+Please check our contributing guidelines

+### Support the Project 🚀
+If this playbook saved you some time or helped automate your validator setup, consider buying me a coffee:
+- SOL: `7ZeiFgCAeSc8QoAjm32fCzNqdPkF6h57YECcCvAdKdW3`
+- ETH/ERC20: `0x88a81527a7437edC969Da7CDD5F8f5a9d9cdCF9A`
+- TRX/TRC20: `TPTrsTDjUPSpvN4Qn1PMuA2kT13FMFWz1t`

+Your support helps maintain and improve this tool.
+Plus, caffeinated developers write better code! ☕️